ig2gi/perso/sophia_genetics/task.md

 #### 1. Alternative methods to display the same data
 _as in Figure 1 (circos plot data + tabular data)_

+From Figure 1, I understand that the current GUI is composed of:
+- TabularData  (standard GUI)
+- Datavizualisation part:
+ - Overview (circos plot)
+ - Zoomed section
+ - Horizontal diagram of genes

 #### 2. Ideas for how the user could navigate the circos plot intuitively
 _to look at both details and an overview as appropriate_